Ophelia Lovibond

 Ophelia Lucy Lovibond (born 19 February 1986) is an English actress.
-She is known for her roles as Carina in the films Thor: The Dark World and Guardians of the Galaxy, Izzy Gould in the BBC's W1A, Patty Failure in Disney's Timmy Failure: Mistakes Were Made, Joyce Prigger in Starz's Minx, and Kitty Winter in CBS's Elementary.
+She is known for her roles as Carina in the films Thor: The Dark World and Guardians of the Galaxy, Izzy Gould in the BBC's W1A, Patty Failure in Disney's Timmy Failure: Mistakes Were Made, Joyce Prigger in HBO Max/Starz's Minx, and Kitty Winter in CBS's Elementary.

 Early life and education

 Lovibond grew up in Shepherd's Bush, London in a single-parent household with two siblings, a brother and a sister, and various children fostered by her mother who worked as a chartered psychologist at Wormwood Scrubs Prison.
 She realized that she wanted to be an actor around the age of 10 years old.
 She attended Latymer Upper School on a scholarship, and graduated from the University of Sussex with a degree in English Literature in 2008.
 "I never wanted to go to drama school," Lovibond told The Independent in 2015, "The teaching at Latymer was so inspirational I just thought I don't want to stop, I just want to read and learn."

 Lovibond was part of the Young Blood youth theatre group in Hammersmith which counts Imogen Poots, Oliver Jackson-Cohen, and Carey Mulligan among its alumni.